 Between the years of 1982 and 1994 (which saw the end of El Quinto Sol), audiences had witnessed a significant transition in Tejano Music: seeing the mediocrity of cookie-cutter bands, compared to the world-class melodic entertainment spearheaded by Posada; simultaneously releasing albums for Cara, Capitol & EMI Latin.
 Such albums (today regarded as Classics in Tejano Music) included “Breakaway,” “Playin’ it with Style,” and “Canción para mi Padre.”

 After this phase in his career, Posada seemingly dropped-out of the Tejano Music scene, realizing that within his own craft he still had very much to learn.
 He returned to his first love of Jazz, as well as delving into intense study of Music Theory.
-An incredibly versatile musician, the maestro’s musical reach grasps that of flute, piano, accordion, and guitar along with his signature instrument: saxophone!
+An incredibly versatile musician, the maestro’s musical reach grasps that of flute, piano, accordion, and up-right bass along with his signature instrument: saxophone!

 A sought-after entertainer, versatile fountain of musical proficiency, and an unmatched source of melodious passion and ardor, Posada continues to enthrall audiences everywhere he goes; reminding them that great music and first-class entertainment is not at all a thing of the past!